f5devcentral/f5-agility-labs-analytics/docs/class3/lab4/lab4.rst

    * The Consumer class is the third party consumer we wish to send our captured data to.

-.. note:: By sending this GET request to ``https://10.1.1.9/mgmt/shared/telemetry/declare`` with the correct credentials and current body we've established a connection between our consumer and our BIG-IP.
+.. note:: By sending this POST request to ``https://10.1.1.9/mgmt/shared/telemetry/declare`` with the correct credentials and current body we've established a connection between our consumer and our BIG-IP.

 .. note:: Additionally, you should see a Read Only collection in Postman.
 These API calls are necessary to configure the Elastic database and provide a mapping of indexes between the BigIP and Elastic.
 You do not need to send these commands as the ELK environment is already pre-configured.